arkits/archit.xyz/content/posts/sba-cli.md

 ## Preface

-A substantial part of today's modern service infrastructure involves delivering an _application_ ( server / backend / service).
+A substantial part of today's modern service infrastructure involves delivering an _application_ ( server / backend / service / micro-service / API ).
 The intention of this application could be anything - serving a rendered page, REST API, WebSocket stream, message queue worker etc.

 While building the application is one challenge, the real boss-fight begins once the application is deployed to prod, and the team needs to support it.
 Supporting the application could be a simple task of figuring out which version of the service is deployed, or something more challenging such as mutating a configuration.
 Due to the ubiquity of these support tasks, teams often dive into building custom tooling for gaining observability and insights into said application.
 Building these tools has almost become a right of passage into modern application development; and after having built a few, I wanted to capture the nuances, design decisions and the lessons learned.

 ## Spring Boot...?

 In a _tiny_ nutshell, [Spring Boot](https://spring.io/projects/spring-boot) is a framework to build _applications_ in Java.
 Think Express in Node, Rails in Ruby, Django in Python (to an extent).
-The Spring [project](https://spring.io/) pieces together other popular Java projects into a palatable, yet extensible experience.
+The Spring [project](https://spring.io/) pieces together many popular Java projects into a palatable, yet extensible experience.
 While Spring Boot provides the base to build your applications, the rest of the Spring ['eco-system'](https://spring.io/projects) provides answers for almost every possible type of integration - from Kafka to Kubernetes.

 While Spring is a great solution for quickly standing-up applications, personally I've found it too be a bit to _magical_ in it's details and often requires some goofy workarounds if you don't happen to agree with the 'Spring way'.
 However, Spring's ease-of-use, decent performance, and strong eco-system of integrations make it a strong candidate to build applications.